Difference Between Table of Contents and Index

 Main Differences Between Table of Contents and Index

-1. The main difference between the Table of Contents and Index is that the table of contents consists of main headings, titles, and page numbers associated with it whereas an Index lists briefly the key elements, important words, concepts, etc from each chapter.
+1. The main difference between the Table of Contents and an Index is that the table of contents consists of main headings, titles, and associated page numbers.
+In contrast, an Index briefly lists each chapter’s key elements, essential words, concepts, etc.

-2. Table of Contents is found at the very beginning before any chapter however Index is kept at the end.
+2. The table of Contents is found at the very beginning before any chapter; however, Index is kept at the end.

-3. Minimum 10 pages are required to technically form a content list, one can skip if the material is less than 10 pages but Index is a definitely required despite the pages
+3. A minimum of 10 pages is required to form a content list.
+Technically, one can skip if the material is less than 10 pages, but Index is required despite the pages.

-5. The table of the content doesn’t exceed more than 2 pages whereas an Index can be long and detailed.
+5. The table of contents doesn’t exceed 2 pages, whereas an Index can be long and detailed.

 Difference Between Table of Contents and